PIVX-Project/PIVX-SPMT/README.md

 #### Setting up a Masternode configuration
 Click on `NEW MASTERNODE` and fill all the informations of the remote node:
-*masternode name
+ - masternode name
-*ip Address and port.
+ - ip Address and port.
-Insert masternode private key (same as `masternodeprivkey` on `pivx.conf` of remote node) or generate a new one (then copy it to the config file of the remote node).
+ - masternode private key (this is the same key as `masternodeprivkey` on `pivx.conf` of your remote node)

+If you don't have one, you can generate a new masternode private key (then copy it to the config file of the remote node) by clicking on `Generate`.
 ![1](doc/img/03-mnsetup01.png)

 Insert the PIVX Address holding the collateral and relative account number (if you have just one account on your Ledger wallet, leave it to 0).